hug2008/dr_sl/docs/GettingStarted.md

 Using UTF Encoding
 ------------------
-EASL has support for UTF encoded strings.
+dr_sl has support for UTF encoded strings.
 The supported encodings are UTF-8, UTF-16 and UTF-32.
 The table below illustrates the data types to use for the different encodings:

 String Data Type | Encoding
 ---------------- | --------